GoodforGod/dummymaker/README.md

 - [SQL](#sql)

 #### *Export demonstration*

 ![](https://media.giphy.com/media/9JgcqumizCKFYMt8tm/giphy.gif)

 #### *Exporters with parameters*

+All *Exporters* parameters you can find in specified section.

 ![](https://media.giphy.com/media/u47tJEILiglFtyM2Yy/giphy.gif)

 #### *Export as a string*

-*Export as string* useful in save you have custom writer or need to send it over network.
+*Export as string* is useful in case you have custom writer or need to send it over network.

 ![](https://media.giphy.com/media/kS8R51TFsdCw2Agv97/giphy.gif)